Your Safety is Our Priority

 The only indoor area you’ll encounter is the Visitors Center.
 Procedures are in place to ensure entry is quick, carefully controlled, and as contactless as possible.
 Here are some of the ways we’re putting safety first:

 - Controlled Ticketing: all tickets are available online ONLY (no walk-ups); the best link to purchase tickets is through our Visit Planner page.
 Tickets are limited in number and timed for entry at half-hour intervals.
 This allows the Garden to effectively manage the number of guests at any given time, making your safety our priority.

-- Face Coverings: are required inside (in accordance with Executive Order 63) and are strongly suggested at all times.
+- Masks are required at all times — both indoors and outdoors.
 Exceptions are children under age 10 and those with medical conditions.
 Those with medical conditions who cannot wear a face covering are asked to practice social distancing at all times for the safety of others.

 - Social Distancing and One-Way Flow: the entrance and exit are separate.
 Entrance is through the Visitors Center and stanchions and signage indicate social distancing and one-way flow.
 This helps prevent guests from crossing paths indoors.

 Guests scan their own tickets and staff at the admissions desk are behind plexiglass barriers.
 Once outside in the gardens, there are more than 50 acres on the 80-acre property for guests to socially distance and enjoy.
 The exit is through an exterior side gate next to the Garden Shop.

 - Some Areas Closed: indoor features and high-touch areas in the Children’s Garden (including WaterPlay and the Klaus Family Tree House) are closed.
 Restrooms are open.